helje5/SwiftyExpat/README.md

 SwiftyExpat
 ===========

 Simple wrapper for the Expat XML parser.
-Which had to be adjusted to use blocks instead of function pointer callbacks.

 ###Targets

-Updated to use Swift v0.2 (aka Xcode 6.3).
+Updated to use Swift v2.0p1 (aka Xcode 7b).

 The project includes two targets:
 - SwiftyExpat